 The flip side of a no-money-down option, Richardson warns, is you will have little to no equity.
 If property values decline, you could find yourself underwater, meaning you owe more on the mortgage than the home’s fair market value.

 That is a common concern for any affordable mortgage program featuring a zero or no-money-down option, including government-sponsored loan products.
-Physician loans also generally have a slightly higher interest rate than conventional loans.
+A physician mortgage will also generally have a slightly higher interest rate than a conventional loan.
 That, when combined with financing the full purchase price of a house, can mean significantly more interest paid over the life of a loan.

 Crunching the numbers

 This example shows how the numbers break down on the purchase of a $300,000 house: